 Another wonderful advantage of the development is that each villa takes full advantage of the facilities at the Polurrian Bay Hotel, including both indoor and outdoor swimming pools, a sumptuous spa, and an Ofsted-registered crèche.
 What’s more you can participate in the leaseback scheme, meaning you can earn money from your property when you are not using it yourself – making it an attractive proposition financially too.
 With three of the six villas already reserved, you’ll want to get in quick if you want to secure a piece of the dream.

 Another deluxe development from Coastal Spaces is Una St Ives, just inland from Carbis Bay, regularly cited as one of the most beautiful bays in the world.
 Indeed, you’d be hard pressed to find a more wonderful location in which to relax and unwind.
 With an array of beaches on your doorstep, it’s within easy reach of the hustle and bustle of St Ives, with its independent boutiques, bars, bistros and galleries, including the recently reopened Tate St Ives overlooking Porthmeor beach.

 Una St Ives comprises of a cluster of chic and contemporary eco houses, clad in wood and topped with sedan roofs, with warm rusty hues that change with the season.
-Each home is wonderfully bright and spacious, and features a balcony to make the most of indoor-outdoor living, savouring the quality of light that St Ives
+Each home is wonderfully bright and spacious, and features a balcony to make the most of indoor-outdoor living, savouring the quality of light that St Ives is famed for.

 The complex also boasts its own state-of-the-art gym, indoor swimming pool, steam room, Jacuzzi, and a sumptuous spa, so you can indulge in some much needed recuperation when not out enjoying all the area has to offer.